The 19 Most Valuable Pennies Ever Sold

 This is the rarest date of the Indian Head pennies, resulting from an economic slump in 1873.
 This slump meant that saving even a penny for collecting was not an option for most people.
 Thus, an 1877 Indian Head penny in uncirculated condition is exceedingly rare.

-Value: This penny sold at auction in 2007 for $149,500.
+Value: This penny was sold at an auction in 2007 for $149,500.
+If the same coin ever goes to auction nowadays, it will be worth around 345,000.

 13) 1914-D Lincoln Penny

-There were a large number of these coins circulated, and most pennies are typically worn because they were commonly kept in “penny boards” in the 1930s and 40s, which people used to collect coins from circulation.
+There were a large number of these coins were circulated, and most pennies are typically worn because they were commonly kept in “penny boards” in the 1930s and 40s, which people used to collect coins from circulation.

 Thus, an uncirculated coin of this mintage in a mint state is rare and valuable.
 This coin is valuable because of its excellent condition despite being more than 100 years old.
 There is no noticeable bag mark on the coin's surface, and it has retained its original bright red-orange copper colored penny visual.

-Value: One of these coins sold at auction in 2018 for $158,625 at Legend Rae Coin Auctions.
+Value: One of these coins sold at auction in 2018 for $158,625 at Legend Rare Coin Auctions.

 12) 1864 Indian Head Penny with L on the Ribbon

 James B. Longacre designed the Indian Head penny, which was first issued in 1859.
-The Civil War was still dragging on in 1864, and many people hoarded precious metals to store wealth, making it difficult for the Mint to make coins.
-The “L” was added on the end of the ribbon on Lady Liberty's war bonnet about halfway through the year, and while around 5 million of these coins were made, few of them remain in uncirculated condition.
+The Civil War was still dragging on in 1864, and many people hoarded precious metals to store wealth, making it difficult for the Mint to produce coins.

 11) 1909-S VDB Lincoln penny